BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 * “Besides language and music, mathematics is one of the primary manifestations of the free creative power of the human mind.” — Hermann Weyl
 * “Do not worry too much about your difficulties in mathematics, I can assure you that mine are still greater.” — Albert Einstein
 * “Learning without thought is labor lost; thought without learning is perilous." — Confucius
+* "Mathematics is not a spectator sport. " — George Polya

 # Notes
 It is good to practice LaTex, but it is time-consuming.
 From chapter 8, I will focus on understanding and exercise.
 I may turn them into LaTex if I have time.
 Update: GoodNotes5 is a better option, save my time.